 We thank the numerous field resurvey team participants, data miners, and land agencies (U.S. National Park Service, U.S. Forest Service, Bureau of Land Management, and California Fish and Game) for their contribution and support.
 This project was supported financially by the Yosemite Foundation, the National Parks Service, and National Science Foundation (DEB 064859).

-Author Contributions

-KCR, JLP, JDP, SRB, CM conceived and designed the experiments; KCR, KMCR, JLP, CJC, JDP performed the experiments; KCR, KMCR, MSK, MWT, SRB analysed the data; KCR, MSK, MWT, SRB contributed materials/analysis tools; KCR, KMCR, MWT, SRB, CM wrote the paper.
-All authors discussed the results and commented on the manuscript.

-Competing Financial Interests

-The authors declare no competing financial interest.
+Data Accessibility

+Data will be made available on Dryad Digital Repository on publication.

-Figure Legends
+Figure Captions

 Figure 1.
 Climate change and expected elevation shifts across sampling sites. (a) Map of historical survey localities in relation to survey region and life zone; (b) Change in mean annual temperature (red) and mean annual precipitation (blue) between the historical (base of arrow) and modern (tip of arrow) eras across elevation; (c) average expectation of elevation shift in the modern era to achieve the most similar value of mean annual temperature (red squares) or mean annual precipitation (blue triangles) as historical localities across elevation, based on our climatic nearest neighbour analysis (see Methods); open squares and triangles indicate historical sites where similar climate is underrepresented regionally within the historical era (i.e., rare) or in the modern era (i.e., disappearing).

 Figure 2.
 Elevation range limit shifts by region of the 34 modelled species, arranged by increasing average elevation range.
-Species were classified as low elevation (01 – 13), high elevation (16 – 34), or widespread species (14 and 15) based on their range limits in relation to life zone14.
+Species were classified as low elevation, high elevation, or widespread based on their range limits in relation to life zone, following [13]: low elevation (historical elevation ranges within Lower Sonoran – Transition life zones; 01 – 13), high elevation (Transition – Alpine; 16 – 34), and widespread species (14 and 15).
 For each species, statistically significant elevation range contractions (red) and expansions (yellow) between the historical and modern eras are shown, along with non-significant contractions (grey) and expansions (white).
 Lack of a bar indicates that species is not found in that region.

 Figure 3.
-Summary of range shifts of high and low elevation species combined across all regions.
-Pie charts display proportion of range limits that exhibited significant expansions (yellow), contractions (red), or no significant change (grey).
+Number and proportion of upper and lower range shifts of high and low elevation species across all regions.
+Pie charts display the proportion of range limits that exhibited significant expansions (yellow), contractions (red), or no significant change (grey).
+Numbers represent the number of individual shifts observed in each category.
 An asterisk next to a pie indicates that significantly more contractions were observed than expansions.
-Around each pie the width of arrows indicates the proportion of shifts that were in each direction and at each range limit.
+For each elevation and limit category, the arrows above and below each pie indicate the direction (up or down) and the number of shifts observed in each direction at each range limit, with the width of the arrow indicating the relative proportion observed within each category.
 The colours of arrows indicate whether the shift resulted in an expansion (yellow) or contraction (red).

 Figure 4.
-Significant range limit shifts in relation to climate predictions.
-Bars represent the percent of observed shifts for low and high elevation species that are consistent with the predictions from an overall warming model (i.e., all upwards) and with nearest neighbour analyses for each of the four BIOCLIM variables.
+Significant range limit shifts of high and low elevation species in relation to climate predictions.
+Bars represent the percent of observed limit shifts that are consistent with the predictions from an overall warming model (i.e., all upwards) and with nearest neighbour analyses for each of the four BIOCLIM variables.
+Sample sizes indicate the number of range limit shifts within high and low elevation species that were significant from the Pfa analysis.
 Symbols above bars denote predictions that were significantly better than random (* = p < 0.05).